9 Best Dog Halloween Costumes

 No one wears Katy Perry’s infamous cupcake bra like the pop icon herself, but this adorable dog does look like a bona fide “California Gurl”—or maybe a California grrrrl.
 Besides, any excuse for a pooch to wear a blue wig and sunglasses is a good excuse.

-Put your pup in a time machine to 17th-century France and transform her into a literary legend from The Three Musketeers with this custom costume, available only on Etsy.
-When Halloween’s over, save the get-up for Fifi’s first Renaissance Fair.
+Put your pup in a time machine to 17th-century France and transform them into a literary legend with this Three Musketeers custom costume, available only on Etsy.
+When Halloween’s over, save the get-up for Fifi’s first Renaissance Fair or to keep your dog warm in the winter.

-This two-eyed henchman stepped right out of Despicable Me and into your town, so watch out—he’s here to serve the most evil of villains, a.k.a. your nosy neighbors.
+This two-eyed henchman stepped right out of Despicable Me and into your town, so watch out—he’s here to serve the most evil of villains, a.k.a. your neighbor’s cat in a Halloween costume as well.
 But you can easily sway this mischievous creature over to your side of the fence—it just takes a simple scratch behind the ears.

 You have a dog 364 days a year—why not manifest a different kind of pet this Halloween with a DIY Chia pet costume?
 Grab four orange Wellies to resemble terracotta planters—or spray paint a couple of old pairs—then wrap your pup in faux foliage; it won’t stick her skin like real foliage can.
 This one might be more of a photo opp than a stroll-about-town get-up, however.